Want to learn how to use SlideShare to get more eyeballs on your content and drive traffic to your business?

 - 15% of marketers use Slideshare according to Social Media Examiner's Social Media Marketing Industry Report.
 Now don't get too excited.
 That's actually a GOOD thing.
 As Jay Baer says – “85% of marketers are missing out on a fantastic opportunity“.
 And… it means that currently, you have great potential to be featured.
 But I will get to that later.

 - The SlideShare team hand curate content to share on their home page as featured SlideShares and on Twitter.
 They know great content and they share it.
 When was the last time you saw Facebook sharing your posts or Twitter tweeting out your nuggets of gold?
 I have had many of my slide presentations featured as SlideShare of the Day or as a “Featured” SlideShare which definitely helps with views!
+They do this less often than they used to, so I don't rely on it and the views are still awesome without it.
+But it can still be a bonus if you get featured.

 - SlideShare presentations, infographics and even PDFs are all showcased visually on SlideShare.
 Most people think it's all about Powerpoint but there is so much you can upload to SlideShare.
 Videos are also visible on some accounts, thought it appears to be only for Keynote Authors (featured users) for now.
 Hopefully that will change.